Comprehensive Genomic Profiling without Compromise

 Common Limitations of Comprehensive Genomic Profiling (CGP)

-• Complicated workflows requiring stitching together up to 5 different instruments and software from up to 5 different suppliers require expertise and extensive hands on time.
+• Complicated workflows requiring up to 5 different instruments and software from up to 5 different suppliers require expertise and extensive hands on time.

 • Some assays are not able to detect mutational signatures relevant for today's precision oncology research such as homologous recombination deficiency (HRD), tumor mutational burden (TMB) and microsatellite instability (MSI).
 Such assays are not comprehensive of increasingly complex and emerging biomarkers.